-Interested persons are invited to submit a proposal (maximum 2 pages) describing:
+Interested persons are invited to submit an application (maximum 2 pages) describing:

 1. Your course/teaching-related goal(s) that you are proposing to accomplish during the individual/team time at TASI (e.g. revision of an existing course, creation of a new course or new course component);